CVENT

 Img: Screenshot of the Design Ideation workshop in FigJam

-Using the ideas gathered through the workshop, I created wireframes for multiple concepts and presented them to design leadership for feedback.
+Using the ideas gathered through the workshop, I created wireframes for multiple concepts and presented them to design leadership and stakeholders for feedback.

 Wireframes of some of the top ideas gathered